My Tumblr - the-assgoblin.tumblr.com/

 Slouches all the damn time.

 Knows how to play the violin (rich kids hobbies amirite).
-His skills are rusty, but they’re there in theory.

 Is a smoker.